vstelmakh/url-highlight/README.md

 use VStelmakh\UrlHighlight\UrlHighlight;

 $highlighter = new HtmlHighlighter(
-    'http' // (string) - scheme to use for urls matched by top level domain );
+    'http', // string - scheme to use for urls matched by top level domain []      // string[] - key/value map of tag attributes, e.g. ['rel' => 'nofollow', 'class' => 'light'] );
 $urlHighlight = new UrlHighlight(null, $highlighter);
 ```